The International Writers'

 day.
 The guest judge attends the meeting with the results and feedback of the

-2012 will see an exciting program with a number of tutor workshops planned, many building towards the exciting Kathleen Grattan Prize for a
+2013 sees an exciting program with a number of tutor workshops planned, many building towards the exciting Kathleen Grattan Prize for a

 Sequence of Poems as well as towards our other competitions.